Rainshine Entertainment and UK based Five Fifty Five partner to develop and produce extraordinary stories for audiences worldwide

 - The Dark Lady – Based on the bestselling research and book 'Shakespeare's Dark Lady' by John Hudson, The Dark Lady is a shocking, hard-hitting, truly global true story about the critical thinking of the black Jewess credited with writing much of Shakespeare's work.

-- Podcasts - The Fiction and Non-Fiction departments have multiple genre-bending podcasts under development.
+- Podcasts – Our Fiction and Non-Fiction departments have multiple genre-bending podcasts under development.

 About Rainshine Entertainment: